 The Basic Skills Course is an introduction to paddling where participants come away with an PAQs Basic Skills Certificate of accreditation.
-The course is delivered and assessed by a current Paddle Australia qualified Instructor and assessment will be carried out on flat, sheltered water.
+The course is delivered and assessed by a current Paddle Australia qualified Guide or Instructor and assessment will be carried out on flat, sheltered water.
 You have the option to complete the award in a canoe, kayak or Sit on top craft.

 What will I learn?

 The course will teach you 6 essential strokes for paddling to control your craft efficiently and will also include a safety briefing and explanation of equipment used.
 You will also learn: